ArminBaz/SR-IS/README.md

 This repository is a Python implementation of ["Linear reinforcement learning in planning, grid fields, and cognitive control"](https://www.nature.com/articles/s41467-021-25123-3) by Piray et al.

 ## Introduction
-The code converts the LinearRL framework introduced by Piray et al. into a Python framework.
-Additionally, it is converted to be used with OpenAI's Gym reinforcement learning environments. <br> <br>
-Currently, the framework is designed to work with tabular environments. <br> <br>
-**Please Note** although the code structure is made to handle gym-like function calls.
-This code will not be compatible with any environment.
-It has been speficially constructed for tabular environments that we have created, see `gym-env/` for more details.

 ## Usage
 ### Conda Environment